openforcefield/cheminformatics-toolkit-equivalence/off_coverage/README.md

 Yes, this is the correct solution.

-The weight expression can use any of the defined feature weights.
-Each feature name is also available (as True).
-This is useful to have default for missing cases, for example: `1000 if rd_parse_fail else rd_natoms` will use the value of 1000 if the `rd_parse_fail` feature is present, presumably indicating that RDKit was unable to parse the record.

-Alternatively, the special variable `_` refers to the dictionary of features and feature weights, so you could do `rd_natoms if "rd_natoms" in _ else 1000`.
+Two other special variables are available, in addition to the `_` mentioned earlier.
 The special variable `_features` is a set containing only the feature names.
 For example, you can strongly weight the result to prefer a small number of features per record by using something like `len(_features)**2`.
 The special variable `ID` stores the record id.

-Note: the weight expression must return an integer.
+Note: the `--weight` expression must return an integer.

 ## RDKit feature generation

 By default the "rdkit" command will:

+* Convert the RDKit molecule into an OpenFF Molecule using RDKitToolkitWrapper, which applies OpenFF's full normalization (add hydrogens, perceive stereo, etc.)

+* Skip any molecules with an atom containing element #0 (typically wildcard atoms ("`*`") in SMILES or R-groups in an SDF).

 * Parse the RDKit warning messages and include a feature for each different type of message (the `--parse-warnings`) option

 * Include the rd_natoms feature weight  (the `--atom-count` option)

-* Convert the RDKit molecule into an OpenFF topology (the `--openff` option)

 There is experimental code to generate features based on circular fingerprints (`--circular`).
 That does not seem useful as OpenFF doesn't need test cases for all possible circular environments.